singlemaltcreative/sms-grunt-boilerplate/README.md

 ###Configure Gruntfile.js to suit your needs.

-If you are having issues, make sure that your are pointing watch, concat, uglify, sass, browserSync, etc, to the appropriate directories in your project.
+If you are having issues, make sure that you are pointing watch, concat, uglify, sass, browserSync, etc, to the appropriate directories in your project.

 ###Once the above is taken care of: